microsoft/FabricRTIWorkshop/docs/workshop.md

 title: Building a Medallion Architecture using MS Fabric Real-Time Intelligence               # Required.
 Full title of the workshop
 short_title: Real-Time Intelligence Tutorial    # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete analytics platform for streaming & batching data.   # Required.
-level: advanced                         # Required.
+level: intermediate                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
   - Microsoft Fabric Real-Time Intelligence
 contacts:                               # Required.
 Must match the number of authors